blakadder/klp1/docs/issues/missing-macros.md

 ---
 comments: true
 title: Missing macros
-description: Missing macros from Kingroon KLP1
+description: Add missing load/unload macros to Kingroon KLP1
 ---

 KLP1 v2.1 came with missing LOAD and UNLOAD filament macros.
 Add these to your `printer.cfg` or its own file